galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 {:.no_toc}

-The practical aims at familiarzing you with FATES.
+The practical aims at familiarzing you with CLM-FATES.

 > ### Agenda
 >